GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Background

-Traditional GNNs~\cite{gcn, graphsage} used 3-5 layers and reported that using deeper layers even shows lower accuracy.
-Recent deeper graph neural networks~\cite{deepgcn, deepergcn, gcnii} mitigate this issue by using residual connections and pre-activation to show improved accuracy in various areas.
-Especially, deep GNNs are famous for reducing the over-smoothing~\cite{yang2020revisitingoversmoothing, gcnoversmooth} effect of GNNs, which is the main bottleneck of improving accuracy in complex datasets~\cite{protein_predict, ogb}.
-In such deep GNNs, the training becomes much harder because they require much higher memory requirements and heavier computations than traditional GNNs.
-A representative problem is a \emph{neighbor explosion}, which is the result of the increased \textit{Message Flow Graph} (MFG) size by the number of layers.
-Because the size of intermediate hidden features grows along with the number of layers~\cite{revgcn}, using multiple accelerators (e.g., GPUs) is becoming more common to overcome such limitations, as illustrated in \cref{sec:dist_training}.
+Traditional GNNs~\cite{gcn, graphsage} often use three to five layers, but deeper GNNs~\cite{deepgcn, deepergcn, gcnii} with residual connections show improved accuracy in various areas.
+Deep GNNs cause over-smooting~\cite{yang2020revisitingoversmoothing, gcnoversmooth}, but many works~\cite{deepgcn, deepergcn, gcnii} minimize it through normalization/residual connections, achieving higher accuracy~\cite{protein_predict, ogb}.
+In such deep GNNs, the training becomes much harder because they often use tens or hundreds of layers, requiring much higher memory requirements and much heavier computations.
+A representative problem is a \emph{neighbor explosion}, which is a result of the increased \textit{Message Flow Graph} (MFG) size by the number of layers.
+It is becoming more common to use multiple accelerators (e.g., GPUs) to address such challenges.